 We have an editable scheme of work which covers the most popular options – Beliefs and teachings and practices - Christianity, Islam and Judaism; and religion, philosophy and ethics - Christianity.
 The scheme of work gives content, number of lessons, suggested sources, suggested resources and activities.

-Linked to the assessment story is a new command words resource which explains the words we use in our question papers in a simple two-sided format.
+Linked to the assessment story is a command words resource which explains the words we use in our question papers in a simple two-sided format.

 Here are some useful web links to other organisations resources: